Akhu Muslim: In Qarmatian service against the Fatimids

-In spring 974, the Qarmatians even launched a second invasion of Egypt, where the local populace, exhausted by the Fatimids' heavy taxation, supported them.
+In spring 974, the Qarmatians launched a second invasion of Egypt, where the local populace, exhausted by the Fatimids' heavy taxation, supported them.
 While the main Qarmatian army under al-A'sam occupied the Nile Delta, Akhu Muslim led a smaller force south, bypassed the Fatimid capital Cairo, and encamped between Asyut and Akhmim.
 From there he drove out the Fatimid tax officials, and raised the kharaj tax for his own account.
 Akhu Muslim's appearance in Egypt upset the hitherto rather amicable relations between the Fatimid dynasty and the ashraf families, as a number of ahsraf, especially younger sons, began to flock to his banner.
 Among those who joined him or tried to were his brother's son Ja'far ibn Muslim, a son and grandson of the chief Husaynid sharif of Damascus, Abu'l-Qasim Ahmad ibn al-Husayn al-Aqiqi, and the brother and son of the chief Hasanid sharif of Fustat, Abu Isma'il Ibrahim al-Rassi.
 Alarmed, both Caliph al-Mu'izz li-Din Allah and the Fatimid chief missionary, Abu Ja'far Nasr, who had befriended Akhu Muslim before the Fatimid conquest, wrote to him to persuade him to abandon the Qarmatian cause, but in vain.

 In early April, Akhu Muslim defeated a Fatimid army sent against Akhmim.
-At the end of the month, however, the Fatimids under al-Mu'izz's son Abd Allah managed to destroy the main Qarmatian army near Ayn Shams.
+At the end of the month, the Fatimids under al-Mu'izz's son Abd Allah destroyed the main Qarmatian army, again near Ayn Shams.
 The Fatimids now turned south to eliminate Akhu Muslim.
-The latter, having been warned by carrier pigeon, of their approach, could not hope to stand against them with his small army.
-He dispersed his men, and fled in the company of a single Bedouin.
+The latter was warned by carrier pigeon of their approach, but could not hope to stand against them with his small army.
+He dispersed his men, and fled, accompanied by a single Bedouin.
 While watering his horse at the Nile, Akhu Muslim narrowly escaped capture by a Fatimid patrol; his Bedouin companion allowed himself to be caught and claimed to be Akhu Muslim, giving the latter the opportunity to escape.
 After an arduous journey, narrated in detail by al-Maqrizi, Akhu Muslim managed to cross Egypt and made for the Hejaz, where evidently hoped to find shelter with his brother-in-law.